esp-cpp/esp-packaged-programmer-action/README.md

 3. Runs this action (`esp-cpp/esp-packaged-programmer-action`) to build those binaries into executable flashing programs for `windows`, `macos`, and `linux`.

+In the example below, we are using the `zipfile-id` input and hard-linking that to the `build` job output.
+You could instead use the `zipfile-name` input and provide it the name of the artifact (`firmware`) in this case.

 ```yaml
 on: